Terms of Engagement

 There will be no additional fees billed after the 30 days cancellation period has expired, no refund will be made for fees already billed and paid and no further work will be undertaken on your behalf.

-On cancellation it will be your responsibility to export all required data from your online accounting software we have provided for your use or alternatively to request that we transfer the billing for your online accounting software to your own account so that you might continue to use it.
+On cancellation it will be your responsibility to export all required data from any third party online accounting software we have provided for your use or alternatively to request that we transfer the billing for said accounting software to your own account so that you might continue to use it.

 Following the cancellation of the service, Aegis Accounting will have no further responsibility to provide any part of our service with immediate effect.